juwain/experimental.dev/src/posts/stereotypeless-animation.md

 So it goes 🌈.

-Discrete animation has a lot of potential, so it's a pity that it still doesn't fully work in Safari and FireFox, even though it's written in the [spec](https://drafts.csswg.org/css-transitions/#animatable-properties).
+Discrete animation has a lot of potential, so it's a pity that it still doesn't fully work in Safari and Firefox, even though it's written in the [spec](https://drafts.csswg.org/css-transitions/#animatable-properties).